KidPiano/LeetCode/Algorithms/0153_Find-Minimum-in-Rotated-Sorted-Array/Explanation.md

 - what if duplicates allowed?
 then O(n) unavoidable for worst case, but can still do better than brute force linear check best? and average? case can still be logn?

+- what if already sorted? can we switch the if else to check for first half of array first?